Source: BYTE, Fourth Annual Special Edition, 1987 Page 83+

 Bus Address Space

-or RAM, depending upon how the computer's resources have been
+or RAM, depending upon how the computer's resources have been allocated.
+RAM

-and a split-address register determine how and where memory will be
+register and a split-address register determine how and where memory will be

 Figure 1: The PS/2 Model 80 Memory Map